JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/exercises.md

 <div class = "info-body">
 <header class = "info-header">Computation on GPU</header><p>
 ```
+Using GPUs speeds up the training of neural networks in orders of magnitude.
+However, one needs to be aware of some pitfalls.

 Make sure that all computation is performed either on CPU or GPU.
 Do not mix them.
 When computing on GPU, make sure that all computations are fast.
 One important example is
 ```julia
 accuracy(x, y) = mean(onecold(cpu(m(x))) .== onecold(cpu(y)))